pyladies/global-conference/content/about/_index.md

 title = 'About'
 draft = false
 layout = 2
-description = "PyLadies Conference (PyLadiesCon) is the first Pyladies conference held– an exciting online and FREE event dedicated to empowerment, learning, and diversity within the Python community!
+description = "PyLadies Conference (PyLadiesCon) is the second Pyladies conference held– an exciting online and FREE event dedicated to empowerment, learning, and diversity within the Python community!
 Date: December 6th-8th At PyLadiesCon, we're bringing the Python world right to your doorstep.
 Make sure to mark your calendars for the first weekend of December as we embark on a two-day journey that promises to be unforgettable." image = "/img/about-photo-1.png" imagealt = "Video call with 6 female participants with a diversity of hair styles and colours, skin tones and are all smiling."
 +++